Frederick II, Holy Roman Emperor: Hohenstaufen Cornerstone

-Foreign policy and wars
+The Sixth Crusade and the War of the Keys

-The Fifth Crusade and early policies in northern Italy
+The Delaying Crusader and Early Policies in Northern Italy

 At the time he was elected King of the Romans, Frederick promised to go on a crusade.
 He continually delayed, however, and, in spite of his renewal of this vow at his coronation as the King of Germany, he did not travel to Egypt with the armies of the Fifth Crusade in 1217.
 He sent forces to Egypt under the command of Louis I, Duke of Bavaria, but constant expectation of his arrival caused papal legate Pelagius to reject Ayyubid sultan Al-Kamil's offer to restore the Latin Kingdom of Jerusalem to the crusaders in exchange for their withdrawal from Egypt and caused the Crusade to continually stall in anticipation of his ever-delayed arrival.
 The crusade ended in failure with the loss of Damietta in 1221.
 Frederick was blamed by both Pope Honorius III and the general Christian populace for this calamitous defeat.

-In 1225, after agreeing with Pope Honorius to launch a Crusade before 1228, Frederick summoned an imperial Diet at Cremona, the main pro-imperial city in Lombardy: the main arguments for holding the Diet would be to continue the struggle against heresy, to organize the crusade and, above all, to restore the imperial power in northern Italy, which had long been usurped by the numerous communes located there.
-Those assembled responded with the reformation of the Lombard League, which had already defeated his grandfather Frederick Barbarossa in the 12th century, and again Milan was chosen as the league's leader.
-The Diet was cancelled, however, and the situation was stabilized only through a compromise reached by Honorius between Frederick and the league.
-During his sojourn in northern Italy, Frederick also invested the Teutonic Order with the territories in what would become East Prussia, starting what was later called the Northern Crusade.
+In 1225, after agreeing with Pope Honorius to launch a Crusade before 1228, Frederick summoned an Imperial Diet at Cremona, the main pro-Imperial city in Lombardy: the main arguments for holding the Diet would be to continue the struggle against heresy, to organize the crusade and, above all, to restore the imperial power in northern Italy, which had long been usurped by the numerous communes located there.
+Those assembled responded with the reformation of the Lombard League, which had already defeated his grandfather Frederick Barbarossa in the 12th century, and again Milan was chosen as the League's leader.
+The Diet was cancelled, however, and the situation was stabilized only through a compromise reached by Honorius between Frederick and the League.
+During his sojourn in northern Italy, Frederick probably also invested the Teutonic Order with the territories in what would become East Prussia with the Golden Bull of Rimini, starting what was later called the Northern Crusade.
+Some historians have suggested, however, that the bull was actually issued later in 1235 and was backdated to 1226.

-Frederick was distracted with the League when in June 1226 Louis VIII of France laid siege to Avignon, an imperial city.
-The barons of the French army sent a letter to Frederick defending their action as a military necessity, and a few days after the start of the siege Henry (VII) ratified an alliance with France that had been signed in 1223.
+Frederick was distracted with the League when in June 1226, Louis VIII of France laid siege to Avignon, an imperial city.
+The barons of the French army sent a letter to Frederick defending their action as a military necessity, and a few days after the start of the siege, Henry (VII) ratified an alliance with France that had been signed in 1223.